-A true powerhouse, the Truetone 1 Spot Pro CS12 boasts 12 fully isolated outputs – six 9V outputs from 100mA - 250mA, one 4-9V variable output, two high-draw 9V outputs and two 18V outputs.
-Additionally, there’s a 9V AC output, which can be used to power older Whammy and DigiTech pedals.
+We have to say, we were mighty impressed with the Truetone 1 Spot Pro.
+This true powerhouse supply boasts 12 fully isolated outputs – six 9V outputs from 100mA - 250mA, one 4-9V variable output, two high-draw 9V outputs, and two 18V outputs.
+Additionally, there’s a 9V AC output, which in our testing, we used to power older Whammy and DigiTech pedals.

 Furthermore, outlets three through six are switchable between 9-volt and 12-volt operation, and individual toggle switches on the bottom of the power brick allow the user to set up any combination of power values.

 The Iso-Brick boasts 10 outputs, making it possible to run a wide range of pedals with noise-free DC power.
-The outputs are fully isolated and extremely quiet, and accommodate a variety of voltage and current requirements – two 9V outputs at 100mA, two 9V outputs at 300mA, two 9V outputs at 450mA, two 18V outputs at 250mA and - in one particularly cool feature - two 6-15V variable voltage outputs that can emulate voltage “sag.”
+The outputs are fully isolated and we found them to be extremely quiet, accommodating a variety of voltage and current requirements, too.

-Beyond just doing its job – and rather well, we might add - the Iso-Brick offers additional thoughtful touches, including a recessed, right-angled power cable for easy pedalboard placement and glowing LED indicators on each output to keep the user up to speed on the status of the connected pedal.
-It all adds up to a pedalboard power supply that will quickly become an essential part of your 'board's operation.
+Beyond just doing its job – and rather well, we discovered – the Iso-Brick offers additional thoughtful touches, including a recessed, right-angled power cable for easy pedalboard placement and glowing LED indicators on each output to keep the user up to speed on the status of the connected pedal.
+It all adds up to a pedalboard power supply that, when we tested it, quickly became an essential part of our 'board's operation.

 The Strymon Ojai is a powerful, compact box offering five high-current outputs that offer a massive 500mA on each output.
 The five outputs are also individually isolated, ultra-low-noise and have their own dedicated regulators and custom transformers.
 And if five isn’t enough, additional Ojai units can be added on via a 24V Thru jack, without the need to plug into a wall outlet.